-Our co-founder, Marina currently works with one of the largest real estate developers in Japan which cover a range of different services such as architectural research, property management and design.
+A part of our founding members, Marina worked with one of the largest real estate developers in Japan who coverered a range of different services such as architectural research, property management and design.
 Here is an insight into her role as an investor relations associate at the firm.

 How did your journey to your career begin?

 I spent most of high school completely clueless about what I wanted to do, I dabbled with interest in law, public relations and even fashion before the company I currently work for came to my school for a presentation.
 I was so impressed by them and felt excited that they were behind some of my favourite buildings around Tokyo.
 I asked for so much information about what I should study in school and university and it all started from there.